lunoxdev/OSCP-Preparation-Guide/Buffer Overflow/Skeleton Python Scripts.md

 6. Generate Shell Code
 7. Exploit

-# Fuzzing
+# 1. Crash the application
 The following Python script can be modified and used to fuzz remote entry points to an application.
-It will send increasingly long buffer strings in the hope that one eventually crashes the application.
+It will send increasingly long buffer strings in the hope that one eventually crashes the application. **Choose one of these versions.**

-### Version 1
+### Fuzzer Version 1

 ```Python
 #!/usr/bin/python